What is SSPM?

 2. Misconfigurations

 Misconfigured security settings are a major security issue with SaaS applications.
-Simple configuration mistakes can expose sensitive data, such as granting broad access permissions or not enabling multi-factor authentication (MFA).
+Simple configuration mistakes can expose sensitive data, such as granting broad access permissions or not enabling multi-factor authentication (MFA), and with the average cost of a data breach reaching $4.88 million in 2024, the financial stakes are high.
 SSPM tools continuously check for these misconfigurations, reducing the chance of oversights that could lead to vulnerabilities.

 Example: In March 2022, the FBI and CISA issued a warning about a security breach in an NGO's cloud environment, which was caused by a misconfigured account with a default MFA setting.
 Attackers exploited a vulnerability in Cisco's Duo MFA, highlighting how even large, well-established companies are not immune to breaches.